Senator Scott Cyrway delivers this week’s Republican Radio Address

 By Senator Scott Cyrway

-Hello, I am Senator Scott Cyrway of Kennebec County and I am pleased to join you for this week’s Republican Radio Address.
+Hello, I am Senator Scott Cyrway of Kennebec County and I am pleased to join you for what is likely my final Republican Radio Address as a State Senator.

-Again, I am Senator Scott Cyrway of Kennebec County.
-Have a great weekend.
+Again, I am Senator Scott Cyrway of Kennebec County and I hope you have a great weekend.

 Senator Scott Cyrway is in his fourth term and represents Maine Senate District 16.
 He is the Senate Republican Lead for the Legislature’s Criminal Justice and Public Safety Committee and Innovation, Development, Economic Advancement and Business Committee.